-Stage 4: Calculate business delivered and underlying consumptions
+Calculate business delivered and underlying consumption

-In this stage, the business delivered consumption is calculated by first taking the half-hourly distribution connected delivered consumption (refer to Section 44 for its derivation) and then deducting off the sample-derived regional residential delivered consumption.
-Similarly, using the same method as for the residential consumers, the business PV generation is added on, so the business underlying consumption can be calculated.
+In this final stage, the business delivered consumption is calculated by first taking the distribution-connected delivered consumption (as described in Section A6.1) then deducting the regional residential delivered consumption.
+Similarly, using the same method as for residential consumers, the business PV generation is added on, to derive business underlying consumption.